-- Always clean the fiber with 99% isopropyl alcohol and a clean lint free wipe prior to cleaving. - If the cleaver does not cleave the fiber make sure that the acrylic coating was removed. - Make sure that the technician performs an ARC calibration at the beginning of a splicing session or when the ambient splicing conditions have changed. - Always inspect and clean the fusion splicer as per Tempo Communications recommendations. - Do not touch the electrodes with your hand. - Stabilizing the electrodes may be necessary if the technician is experiencing poor splicing performance.
+- Always clean the fiber with 99% isopropyl alcohol and a clean lint free wipe prior to cleaving. - If the cleaver does not cleave the fiber make sure that the acrylic coating was removed. - Make sure that the technician performs an ARC calibration at the beginning of a splicing session. - Do not touch the electrodes with your hand. - Stabilizing the electrodes may be necessary if the technician is experiencing poor splicing performance.